CKindred/gatling-maven-plugin-demo/README.md

 gatling-maven-plugin-demo
 =========================

-Simple showcase of a maven project using the gatling-maven-plugin.
+Simple proof of concept showcasing the use of Gatling to benchmark the MOT history service.

 To test it out, simply execute the following command: